SMTorg/smt-explainability/README.md

   doi={10.2514/6.2025-0777}
 }
 ```
 A short description of the validation cases (wing weight prediction, beam bending) and methodology is contained in the paper.
 ---

+## License
+This project is distributed under the BSD-3 CLause License.